louisTheMagnificent/louisTheMagnificent/README.md

+# Welcome to Louis' Treaure House of IT!
 - 👋 Hi, I’m @louisTheMagnificent
 - 🎓 I’m currently pursuing an MCS at the University of Sydney.
 - 🌱 I use GitHub to store my projects and track my progress on LeetCode, as well as to document other knowledge.